(BOVEN 10) Beste dingen om te doen in Amsterdam regenachtige dag (2024 – 2025)

 Rainy days are ideal for picking up a new skill or hobby, and Amsterdam offers a variety of workshops and classes to choose from.

-Whether you’re interested in cooking, painting, or even pottery, Er is voor elk wat wils.
+Whether you’re interested in cooking, schilderij, or even pottery, Er is voor elk wat wils.

 Many local studios and community centers offer classes that allow you to immerse yourself in Dutch culture while staying dry.